yiyi1026/quaver/docs/README.md

 `voice.js`: this script will handle the logic for voice control.
 And It will use user microphone input as argument to control the quaver to jump or walk.

-`obstacle.vue`: this script will handle the obstacles' data and positioning.
+`obstacle.js`: this script will handle the obstacles' data and positioning.

 ### Implementation Timeline